 This is an important point – as real as the improvement can be, it will matter little on images that aren’t blown-up large for printing, and even then improvement will be marginal.

 And bear in mind that as image size increases, our viewing distance increases somewhat proportionately; we usually view large pictures at a distance of several feet.

 All this is to address the OCD malady called pixel-peeping.
 It has been discussed enough that I needn’t add more than this perhaps disheartening point: only a small percentage of your images are likely to deserve and benefit from this enhancement.

 For social media use?
 Don’t even bother, it’s just not worth it at that size.

-There is one special area where Enhance Details can become important; for those shots – we all have ’em – where the discovered “real” picture is a substantial crop of the original image.
+There is one special area where Enhance Details can become important; for those shots – we all have them – where the discovered “real” picture is a substantially reduced crop of the original image.

 Imagine that your discovered picture occupies only a quarter of your frame.
 This is where the boost from an enhanced image could give you the improvement that turns “didn’t quite make it” into a win.

 Once I started working with Enhance Details and figuring out the actual costs in both time and money things became startingly clear to me.

 Yes it’s a pain to have larger files, and to have to wait for Adobe’s AI to do its magic, But it’s on a tiny fraction of images, and you make it all back on workflow.

 You don’t need to go outside of Lightroom, you don’t need to be thinking about two systems.
 That’s worth a lot.